-- Whether parents of kids with peanut allergies will pay a lot out of their own pockets when they buy the treatments.
+- Will parents of kids with peanut allergies pay a lot out of their own pockets when they buy the treatments?

 Editor's note: We updated the quote in the third graph to clarify that Baker was talking about FDA-approved drugs.